amir4774/Rira-Task/README.md

 - **Add Notes:** Create new notes with a text, submitted date and deadline.
 - **Edit Notes:** Update existing notes.
 - **Delete Notes:** Remove notes you no longer need.
+- **Draggable Notes:** Rearrange your notes by dragging and dropping them.
 - **Local Storage:** All notes are stored locally, so they persist even after the browser is closed.

 ## Technologies Used